Hamilton-Wenham Regional High School

 Hamilton-Wenham Regional High School (HWRHS) is a public high school in South Hamilton, Massachusetts, United States.
 It is the only high school in the Hamilton-Wenham Regional School District, which has its administrative offices in Wenham, Massachusetts.
 The high school serves the towns of Hamilton, and Wenham.
+In late 2024 and through 2025 the school renovated the athletic playing fields.
+The fields now include a track, soccer field, baseball field, tennis courts, and ropes courses, among others.